julia-vscode/docs/docs/src/userguide/compilesysimage.md

 Additional options can be passed to further tweak the compilation.
 In particular, one may want to include script containing the precompile statements or a file to execute certain julia function, which can further reduce the first-call latency.
 Please read the documentation of [PackageCompiler.jl](https://julialang.github.io/PackageCompiler.jl/stable/) for more details.

-This file should be named `./.vscode/JuliaSysimage.toml` and be placed under the project root file.
-Its content should look like:
+This file should be named `./.vscode/JuliaSysimage.toml` and be placed under the project root folder.
+For example, the global project root folder for julia 1.6 are found at `~/.julia/environments/v1.6`, so that the `.toml` file could be placed like this: `~/.julia/environments/v1.6/.vscode/JuliaSysimage.toml`.
+The contents of this file should look like the following:

 ```
 [sysimage]